iPlumb3r/HelloWorld/Machine/2_InstallLinuxDistro/readme.md

-Install A Linux Distribution on a Physical Machine
+Install a Linux Distribution on a Physical Machine
 ==

 Objective :